-The study of Native American culture and European exploration is an essential foundation for every American history course.
+The study of Native American culture and European exploration is an essential foundation for every Social Studies course.
 Lessons that include primary and secondary sources help students gain insight from a variety of perspectives as they explore and ask questions about the past.
 Topics covered include Native American culture and adaptation, Columbian Exchange and the Great Convergence.

-Primary Source Exploration: Chief Red Jacket’s Speech – In this lesson, students read a speech by Seneca Chief Red Jacket in which he explain why Native Americans are hesitant to trust Christians.
-It’s a though provoking speech that always leads to interesting discussion.
+In this lesson, students read a speech by Seneca Chief Red Jacket in which he explain why Native Americans are hesitant to trust Christians.
+It’s a thought provoking speech that always leads to interesting discussion.
 You could use the speech alone as a way to begin a discussion about perspectives, or you can use the citation activity I’ve attached.

 Bellringers – Bellringer collections on powerpoint slides that cover a variety of topics.